D1mitryS/new_demo_repo/oldREADME.md

-new md added from wls
-and second line added in next commit
+rewritten

+added two strings
+and another one just ot be sure